-A key issue is maintaining the illumination at a constant level.
+It is very important to maintain the illumination at a constant level.
 This requirement is very important especially for 3-D recognition, as the depth map is sensitive to different levels of illumination.
 For 3-D detection we project a structured light pattern to obtain a better representation of shape.
-Object reflectance and occlusion can cause errors in the recognition process (more details concerning object reflectance can be found in [13]).
+Object reflectance and occlusion can cause errors in the recognition process (more details concerning object reflectance can be found in [9]).
 If the level of light is not constant for each position, then we have to acquire the same image with different degree of illumination.
 It is clear that in this case the number of images is huge and to solve this problem is computationally intensive.